 Our staff is readily available and responsive to the referring physicians

-Our wound care services cover feeding tube replacement & maintenance services and various chronic, non-healing wounds resulting from these conditions, including Pressure Ulcers, Diabetic Ulcers, Arterial Ulcers, Venous Ulcers, and Chronic Osteomyelitis, and surgical wounds, and many more.
+Our wound care services in San Diego cover feeding tube replacement & maintenance services and various chronic, non-healing wounds resulting from these conditions, including Pressure Ulcers, Diabetic Ulcers, Arterial Ulcers, Venous Ulcers, and Chronic Osteomyelitis, and Surgical Wounds, and many more.

 Feeding Tubes Services